-Strategic Theme: Key Theme 3: Opportunity

-3.4 Develop aviation opportunities at the Busselton Margaret River

-Airport.

-Directorate: Community and Commercial Services

-Reporting Officer: Manager Economic and Business Development Services - Jennifer May Authorised By: Acting Director - Community and Commercial Services - Dave Goodwin

-Nature of Decision: Noting: The item is simply for information purposes and noting.

-Voting Requirements: Simple Majority

-Disclosures of Interest: No officers preparing this item have an interest to declare.
+Strategic Theme: Key Theme 3: Opportunity 3.4 Develop aviation opportunities at the Busselton Margaret River Airport.
+All port.
+Directorate: Community and Commercial Services Reporting Officer: Executive Support Officer - Tiffany Sweatman Authorised By: Director of Economic and Business Development - Maxine Palmer Nature of Decision: Noting: The item is simply for information purposes and noting.
+Voting Requirements: Simple Majority Disclosures of Interest: No officers preparing this item have an interest to declare.
 Attachments: Nil